 - Check the weather and road conditions; establish the route, ensure that it is clear, and allow enough time for rehearsals prior to filming.

 - Brief the driver regarding the proposed filming plans.
 Ensure that the driver is confident with the route and is aware of where the cameras will be positioned.

-- The driver should do a test drive of the vehicle to familiarize her/himself with the filming plans and where s/he needs to drive during the scene.
+- The driver should do a test drive of the vehicle to familiarize themself with the filming plans and where they need to drive during the scene.

 - After rigging cameras and other equipment, carry out a test drive in a secluded spot or private road to test that the clamps have not come loose through vibrations.
 This process should be carried out each time you stop as a secondary check.